zhongzc/Digital/README.md

 ### Circuit Synthesis ###

 Logisim is able to generate combinatorial circuits from a truth table and vice versa.
-In Digital, this is also possible.
+In Digiblock, this is also possible.
 In addition, also a sequential circuit can be generated from an appropriate state transition table.
 You can specify both the transition circuit and the output circuit.
 The minimization of the expressions is done by the method of Quine and McCluskey.